 Six Common Nutritional Deficiencies

 No matter how healthily you eat there is most likely some kind of deficiency in your diet.
 It is just bound to happen no matter how hard you might try to avoid it.

 Not only can our diets lack the needed nutrition and vitamins but sometimes we might also not be absorbing those nutrients properly.
 Which will result in a deficiency even if you should technically have enough nutrients in your diet.

 This is why it is important to do yearly blood tests to make sure that everything is where it should be.
 This is by far the best way to look for deficiencies as it is the most reliable way of getting results.

-Iron deficiencies are incredibly common and I myself have to watch out for it as I tend to struggle with an iron deficiency.
+Iron deficiencies are incredibly common and I have to watch out for them as I tend to struggle with an iron deficiency.

-Luckily iron is relatively easy to find and can be worked into your diet in order to replenish your bodies iron reserves.
+Luckily iron is relatively easy to find and can be worked into your diet in order to replenish your body’s iron reserves.

-Some of the best places to find iron through food is in:
+Some of the best places to find iron through food is: